Geosphere-Austria/dataset-api-docs/src/user-guide/mode.md

     The start date and time, supplied in `YYYY-MM-DDThh:mm` format (the time is optional).

+    In case of forecasts `start` is optional and defaults to the last forecast timestamp before now.

 end
     if `mode` is _historical_ or _forecast_

     The end date and time, supplied in `YYYY-MM-DDThh:mm` format (the time is optional).

-offset
+    In case of forecasts `end` is optional and defaults to the end of the forecast.

+forecast_offset
     if `mode` is _forecast_

-    An optional `offset` allows you to select an older forecast. `offset` counts backwards, so `0` is the most recent forecast, `1` the second most recent and so on.
+    An optional _offset_ allowing you to select an older forecast. `forecast_offset` counts backwards, so `0` is the most recent forecast, `1` the second most recent and so on.
     You can check the `available_forecast_reftimes` metadata attribute, and the offset will correspond to the index of the list.

+    The default value is `0`, i.e. the most recently produced forecast is requested, and must be between `0` and `max_forecast_offset`.
 :::